 3 Surprising Factors That Determine The IRS Mileage Rate

-The 2019 IRS “safe harbor” mileage rate is a fascinating index that combines political, technological, and economic forces into one number.
+The 2019 IRS “safe harbor” mileage rate is a fascinating example of the political, technological, and economic factors into one mileage rate.

-It’s a new year, which means the IRS has issued a new optional standard deduction rate for automotive mileage: 58¢ per mile driven for business purposes, 20¢ per mile driven for medical and moving purposes, and 14¢ per mile driven for charitable purposes.
+In 2019, the IRS issued its new optional standard deduction rate for automotive mileage: 58¢ per mile driven for business purposes, 20¢ per mile driven for medical and moving purposes, and 14¢ per mile driven for charitable purposes.

-The new deductible rate represents a 3.5¢ increase over last year, which is one of the largest year-over-year changes to the IRS mileage rate in the last decade.
-Most experts predict gas prices to drop and inflation to hold steady in 2019.
-At first glance, the sharp increase seems misaligned with economic forecasts.
-Essentially, the agency is predicting the cost of owning and maintaining a car to increase 6% just as two headline inputs either decrease or hold steady.
+The 2019 deductible rate represents a 3.5¢ increase over the year prior, which was one of the largest year-over-year changes to the IRS mileage rate in the last decade.
+Why?
+Economic forecasts.
+Most experts had predicted gas prices to drop and inflation to hold steady in 2019.

 But the IRS mileage rate is not a simple projection of gas prices and consumer costs.
-Actually, it’s a fascinating economic index that unifies diverse data from across the economy.
+Actually, it’s a fascinating composite index that unifies diverse data from across the economy.

-As it stands, Motus expects a 7% fuel price increase between January and June 2019—from a national average of $2.37 to $2.52—as summer driving season approaches.
-But a big question mark looms in the geopolitical arena.
+As it stands, Motus expected a 7% fuel price increase between January and June 2019—from a national average of $2.37 to $2.52—as summer driving season approaches.
+But a big question mark loomed in the geopolitical arena.

 In November 2018, the US government imposed sanctions on Iran, one of the world’s top oil producers.
 To stave off a potentially disastrous shortage of crude oil, the US extended sanctions waivers to Iran’s biggest oil customers for 180 days—and encouraged other oil producers to ramp up production to make up the shortfall.
-When those waivers expire in May, Iran’s customers will need to choose between buying its oil and doing business with the United States.
+Iran’s customers were between a rock and a hard place: between buying its oil and doing business with the United States.
 “Concerns over an abrupt falloff in crude supply could drive a short-term price spike,” worry the Motus analysts, who also fear US sanctions against other oil producers in 2019.

-Stability in the oil market this year is just as possible as disruption.
-But to price in the volatility of this essential commodity, the analysts recommend budgeting for an increase in the cost of fuel.
+Stability in the oil market this year felt just as possible as disruption.
+But to price in the volatility of this essential commodity, the analysts recommended budgeting for an increase in the cost of fuel.

 While fuel comprises less than a quarter of a vehicle’s annual operating expenses, about 37% of the total cost is depreciation.
-And in 2019, depreciation will increase—partly thanks to ridesharing.
+And in 2019, depreciation was predicted to increase—partly thanks to ridesharing.